serokell/tezos-packaging/docs/baking.md

 sudo systemctl start tezos-node-$tznet
 ```

-If all you want is to run Tezos node, enable the service and stop
+If all you want is to run the Tezos node, enable the service and stop here:
-here.

 ```
 sudo systemctl enable tezos-node-$tznet